WMT-Chat-task/2024/index.md

    - Human evaluation that utilizes the conversational context to rate the translation quality on a direct assessment scale of [0-100].

 2) Automatic evaluation
-   - Overall translation quality via [chrF](https://github.com/mjpost/sacrebleu?tab=readme-ov-file#chrf--chrf), [BLEU](https://github.com/mjpost/sacrebleu?tab=readme-ov-file#bleu), [COMET-22](https://github.com/Unbabel/COMET) and Contextual-Comet-QE.
+   - Overall translation quality via [chrF](https://github.com/mjpost/sacrebleu?tab=readme-ov-file#chrf--chrf), [BLEU](https://github.com/mjpost/sacrebleu?tab=readme-ov-file#bleu), [COMET-22](https://github.com/Unbabel/COMET) and [Contextual-Comet-QE](https://arxiv.org/abs/2403.08314).
    - Accuracy performance ([F1 scores](https://github.com/CoderPat/MuDA/tree/main)) of system's outputs compared to the reference for words tagged with context-dependent phenomena (lexical cohesion, formality, pronoun resolution and verb forms).

 The human document-level evaluation will be performed only on the primary submission and will be used for the official rankings of the participating teams accounting for both directions.
-The automatic will be used as the secondary metric.
+Automatic evaluation will be used as the secondary metric.

 <br />